 Acne if untreated can develop into acne scarring, characterised by atrophic scars of different depth dimensions – ice pick, rolling, boxed scars.
-Read more about acne scarring.
+Read more about scarring.

 So the question is, how do we treat acne?

 In the latest 2022 guidelines released, the American Academy of Dermatology recommends combination treatment for acne.
 The aim of treatment is to reduce acne outbreaks and minimise the dreaded acne scarring.I believe in the combination of good basic cleansing and toning, topicals+/- medication, chemical peels and laser treatment, to obtain optimum results.
-Acne should be actively managed to reduce the risk of permanent scarring.
+It should be actively managed to reduce the risk of permanent scarring.

-Acne can be divided into non inflammatory, inflammatory and acne scars.
+non inflammatory, inflammatory and acne scars.

-Non inflammatory acne: consists of comedones, blackheads, whiteheads
+Non inflammatory: consists of comedones, blackheads, whiteheads

 1) Blackheads – extraction BY A PROFESSIONAL